witnet/documentation/docs/tutorials/bitcoin-price-feed/contract.md

 // Your contract needs to inherit from UsingWitnet contract PriceFeed is UsingWitnet {

-    // The public Bitcoin price point
+    /// The public Bitcoin price point
     uint64 public lastPrice;

-    // Stores the ID of the last Witnet request uint256 public lastRequestId;
+    /// Stores the ID of the last Witnet request uint256 public lastRequestId;

-    // Stores the timestamp of the last time the public price point was updated uint256 public timestamp;
+    /// Stores the timestamp of the last time the public price point was updated uint256 public timestamp;

-    // Tells if an update has been requested but not yet completed bool public pending;
+    /// Tells if an update has been requested but not yet completed bool public pending;

-    // The Witnet request object, is set in the constructor Request public request;
+    /// The Witnet request object, is set in the constructor, and initialized after deployment BitcoinPriceRequest public request;

-    // Emits when the price is updated event PriceUpdated(uint64);
+    /// Emits when the price is updated event PriceUpdated(uint64);

-    // Emits when found an error decoding request result event ResultError(string);
+    /// Emits when found an error decoding request result event ResultError(string);

-    // This constructor does a nifty trick to tell the `UsingWitnet` library where
+    /// This constructor does a nifty trick to tell the `UsingWitnet` library where
-    // to find the Witnet contracts on whatever Ethereum network you use. constructor (WitnetRequestBoard _wrb) UsingWitnet(_wrb) {
+    /// to find the Witnet contracts on whatever network you use. constructor (WitnetRequestBoard _wrb) UsingWitnet(_wrb) {
         // Instantiate the Witnet request
         request = new BitcoinPriceRequest();
+        // Note: the request cannot be initialized here, as some EVM/OVM implementations
+        // may struggle with constructors containining arbitrary byte arrays or strings.
     }

-    /**
+    /// This method initializes the actual Witnet request bytecode function initialize() external {
+        request.initialize();
+    }

-     * @notice Sends `request` to the WitnetRequestBoard.
+    /// @notice Sends `request` to the WitnetRequestBoard.
-     * @dev This method will only succeed if `pending` is 0.
+    /// @dev This method will only succeed if `pending` is 0. function requestUpdate() public payable {
-     **/
-    function requestUpdate() public payable {
         require(!pending, "Complete pending request before requesting a new one");